Correlation emergence in two coupled simulated limit order books: The coupled limit order books

 Here $\lambda_j$ and $\mu_j$ are constants specific to the $j^{th}$ order book, and $\Delta p_{jk}$ is the difference between the mid-prices of the two order books: $\Delta p_{jk} = p^{(j)} - p^{(k)}$:

+The Julia implementation uses bounded side-dependent rescaling; see \citep{bauer2024-zivahub,bauer2024-github}.
 This has the interpretation of an external agent (such as a pairs trader) observing the system, and buying (or selling) one asset according to whether the mid-price of the other asset is above (or below) some price threshold.
 In this way, the system can be generalised to many assets being traded by pair traders.
 Here we will focus on only two assets.